kxxt/tracexec/README.md

 tracexec helps you to figure out what and how programs get executed when you execute a program.

-**Status**:

-- Minimum Viable Product.
-It works, but neither the output nor the CLI is stable.
-- Not well tested.
-- Anyway, it should be helpful for debugging and troubleshooting.

 ## Showcases

 ### Default mode